 “I found the reinforcement of my belief that before or after our titles, we are humans, this is our first and most important role.
 Deep down, we are all aware of this aspect.
 However, I have always felt that due to our everyday pursuits, often these details are somehow forgotten.
 In Twill, I feel I have been brought back to the root values of genuine humanity – that is how we truly link with each other and this is what makes a business work.

 “Business is, to the fullest degree, about people.
 You may think that reading this from a person that eats HR for breakfast, lunch and sometimes dinner sounds commercial.
 But before being a Twiller, I have always had the impression that in this corporate business lifestyle, sometimes it is neglected that our professional approach is anchored with our humanity through the way we work, the way we collaborate, whether we take risks or not and how we react and behave.
 Every single day gives us insights, gives us learnings from every person we are surrounded with, action that we take and thought that we have.

 “I’ve learned that HR does not equal making people happy.
 It is more about enabling and helping people to find their best assets and use them to enhance their career journey in a more valuable way that gives a sense of purpose.

 “At Twill, I have reinforced my ideas that all our principles, perspectives and ideas can come ideas can be converted into reality.
-Indeed, there are many factors on this whole process of creating something meaningful.
-However, a large element is the vibe that people build in a company, when you have awesome people to work with, that challenge you and believe in the same values as you do.
-Most importantly, you must not only believe, but act.
-I am happy to work in a company where integrity is truly showed through behaviour.
+Indeed, there are many factors in this whole process of creating something meaningful.
+However, a large element is the vibe that people build in a company when you have awesome people to work with, that challenge you and believe in the same values as you do.
+Most importantly, you must not only believe but act.
+I am happy to work in a company where integrity is truly shown through behaviour.

 Use your time wisely